UCLA Basketball Encyclopedia

 A complete history of a century of UCLA Basketball!

-Over the course of 100 years, UCLA has proven to be arguably the top college basketball program of all time, but the rise to the top was filled with many bumps in the road.
+Over the course of one hundred years, UCLA has proven to be arguably the top college basketball program of all time, but the rise to the top was filled with many bumps in the road.
 In UCLA Basketball Encyclopedia, Spencer Stueve writes in detail about each season in the team’s epic history.

 While Coach John Wooden built a program that won more championships than any other in America, not all of UCLA’s basketball history is about winning titles.
 Prior to Coach Wooden’s arrival, UCLA was one of the worst programs in America, and since his departure, UCLA has been on a never-ending search for the man to bring them back to the top.
 Stueve leaves no stone unturned in this comprehensive volume, describing the many highs and lows the team has encountered along the way.